 - 7 Vermejo Park Ranch, Raton, New Mexico

 - 8 Brush Creek Ranch, Saratoga, Wyoming

 8 Rustic-Chic Getaways We’re Crazy About

-Sometimes, the great outdoors calls and we feel compelled to answer.
-Other times, we like to admire nature from afar, preferably from an antique velvet-upholstered chaise lounge.
-Here, 8 rustic-chic hotels where it's all about the mountain-meets-modern interiors and farm-style gourmet meals.
+There are times when the great outdoors calls and we feel compelled to answer.
+Other times, we prefer to soak in nature from a distance, ideally from an antique velvet chaise lounge.
+At these chic rustic getaways, it's all about mountain-meets-modern interiors and farm-style gourmet meals.

 The Ranch at Rock Creek, Philipsburg, Montana